anlunjiang/spring_boot_learning/README.md

 * start.spring.io - spring initialiser

+To list processes listening on a particular port:
+`lsof -i:8080`

 ## Packages

 Spring framework has a multitude of packages that you can include in your framework.
 Many of which will change the